iPhone screen protectors

 Touch and glare are the two places the tradeoff shows up first

-On iPhone, the difference is usually not about whether the touchscreen still works.
+On iPhone the difference is usually not about whether the touchscreen still works.
 It is about how the surface feels and how much the display character changes.
-Thin, high-quality glass protectors are built to feel close to the original screen, and current examples are marketed at 0.29 mm with native touchscreen feel.
+Thin, high-quality glass protectors are built to feel close to the original screen, with current examples marketed around 0.29 mm with native touchscreen feel.
 That is why glass is the more natural fit for most users who do not need a specialty finish.

 Why matte is a real choice on iPhone 17